 5.32 On the other hand, if legal aid were automatically available, there is arguably less incentive for accused persons to arrange their own legal representation.
-Some submissions raised the concern that making legal aid available for all unrepresented accused in sexual offence trials would undermine the stringent means test used for assessing grants of legal aid: "It would soon become known that if a person is refused legal aid for defending [a sexual offence charge], they should then opt to self-represent because this would trigger an automatic grant of legal aid".
-It would place an unreasonable burden on the Legal Aid Commission to require funding for accused persons who would otherwise be ineligible for legal aid.
-However, given the relatively few unrepresented accused in sexual offence trials, the costs of providing representation to those who would not otherwise be eligible for legal aid (where the accused was not otherwise qualified to obtain a grant) would only be granted for cross-examination of the complainant.
+Some submissions raised the concern that making legal aid available for all unrepresented accused in sexual offence trials would undermine the stringent means test used for assessing grants of legal aid: "It would soon become known that if a person is refused legal aid for defending [a sexual offence chargel, they should then opt to self-represent because this would trigger an automatic grant of legal aid".
+70 It would place an unreasonable burden on the Legal Aid Commission to require funding for accused persons who would otherwise be ineligible for legal aid.71 However, given the relatively few unrepresented accused in sexual offence trials, the costs of providing representation to those who would not otherwise be eligible for legal aid would not be significant.
+Moreover, legal aid (where the accused was not otherwise qualified to obtain a grant) would only be granted for cross-examination of the complainant.